chroma-hade/TimeManager/README.md

 	print("Attack!")
 end

-local function OnFailed() -- For if cooldown is on running
+local function OnFailed(TimeLeft : number) -- For if cooldown is on running
-	print("On cooldown!")
-end
+	print("On cooldown!
+Time Left: " ..
+TimeLeft) -- you can get cooldown time progress end

 TimeManager.AddCooldown("IDForSave",